 - Maximum length occurs at 100 meters.

-- Larger gauge (AWG) conductors mean less resistance and better performance.
+- Larger-gauge (AWG) conductors offer lower resistance and better performance.

 Jacket Ratings